Nada Shabout: Career

+Shabout was a long-term advisor at Mathaf and a member of the Board of Governors of the Cultural Development Center of the Qatar Foundation.
+Shabout founded, together with Sarah Whitcher Kansa and Saleem Al-Bahloly, the Modern Art Iraq Archive in 2011.
+She was a regent professor of the Contemporary Arab and Muslim Cultural Studies Initiative at the University of North Texas.

 She is the curator of the traveling exhibition "Dafatir: Contemporary Iraqi Book Art," 2005-07; and "Moments from 20th Century Iraqi Art," at the Montalvo Art Center, California, 2007-2008.
 She has edited the exhibition catalogue "Dafatir: Contemporary Iraqi Book Art" (UNT Art Gallery, 2007).

 Shabout has curated a number of exhibitions for Mathaf: Arab Museum of Modern Art, including "Interventions: A Dialogue Between the Modern and the Contemporary" and "Sajjil: A Century of Modern Art" in 2010.